IsmaTIBU/MobotSim/README.md

+##This repository is a clone of the project I originally created in collaboration with my colleague [OlivierCrt](https://github.com/OlivierCrt/Engineering_Consultancy_Robotic_Modeling), hosted in his repository.

 #  MoBotSim - Mobile Robot Simulation

 This project is designed to simulate a mobile robot, providing functionalities for image analysis, text command processing, and robot movement simulation in a virtual environment.